demisto/content/Packs/FetchIndicatorsFromFile/Scripts/FetchIndicatorsFromFile/FetchIndicatorsFromFile_description.md

 - CSV
 - DOC, DOCX

-If an excel file is supplied (xls, xlsx, csv), you need to specify the *column_number* argument, which defines the column to fetch from.
+If an excel file is supplied (XLS, XLSX, CSV), you need to specify the *column_number* argument, which defines the column to fetch from.